Pope set for historic apology for school abuses in Canada | Law-Order

 Catholic religious orders operated 66 of Canada's 139 residential schools, where thousands of children died from disease, fire and other causes.

-That same commission report called on Francis to apologise for the abuses on Canadian soil, a request he is fulfilling with the trip.

 Thousands of children died from disease, fire and other causes.
-The discoveries of hundreds of potential burial sites at former schools in the past year has drawn international attention to the legacy of the schools in Canada and their counterparts in the US.
+The discoveries of hundreds of potential burial sites at former schools in the past year has drawn international attention to the legacy of the schools in Canada and their counterparts in the United States.

 Maskwacis, about an hour south of Edmonton, is the hub of four Cree nations.